This program was formerly Hospitality and Tourism Management.

 In this course, students explore two key components of business practices: ethics and principled negotiations.
 Students participate in simulated negotiation scenarios to apply principles of ethical behavior and their impact on successful business relationships.
 Ethical theories, current events, case studies, and role-play are used to reinforce the concepts presented.

-This course introduces the student to the administrative and procedural aspects of front office management in a commercial lodging property.
-Hotel organization, front office operations, reservations, registration, front office accounting, night audit, settlement, managing front office employees, planning and evaluating front office operations are examined.
-The accommodation sector of the Canadian tourism industry also recognizes the importance, necessity and marketability of “green” hotels, motels and resorts.
-This course will also focus on enabling the learner to plan and develop accommodation facilities that are environmentally friendly through the implementation of effective initiatives and programs to reduce energy, water, and waste.
-Students will also examine and explore the merits, costs and benefits associated with membership in the industry programs such as The Green Key Eco-Rating program, The Green Leaf rating system, The Green Seal Standard for Lodging Properties and Green Globe certification.
-Case studies will examine accommodation properties that qualify as industry leaders in this market segment.
+In this course, students learn the administrative and procedural aspects of front office management in a commercial lodging property.
+Learners explore hotel organization, front office operations, reservations, registration, front office accounting, night audit, settlement, managing front office employees, planning, and evaluating front office operations.
+The accommodation sector of the Canadian tourism industry also recognizes the importance, necessity, and marketability of “green” hotels, motels, and resorts.
+Learners plan and develop accommodation facilities that are environmentally friendly through the implementation of effective initiatives and programs to reduce energy, water, and waste.
+Students examine and explore the merits, costs, and benefits associated with membership in the industry programs such as The Green Key Eco-Rating program, The Green Leaf rating system, The Green Seal Standard for Lodging Properties, and Green Globe certification.
+Learners examine accommodation properties that qualify as industry leaders in this market segment.

-This course introduces students to the concepts involved in the planning of events.
+In this course, students learn the fundamental concepts of event planning.
 Students are assigned to an actual event where in their capacity as a member of the event team they will be involved in the planning and delivery of a quality event.
 Recognized best practices in event management are reinforced throughout the course and the broader elements of events such as conferences, festivals, meetings, and sporting events are explored.

 Casino gaming is an integral component of the multi-billion dollar entertainment, gaming and tourism industry.
 This course introduces students to the business of Casino operations.
 Topics include the gaming environment and how it relates to the support function of the operation, sales and marketing, accounting, security and human resource management.
 This course examines the economic and sociological impact of gaming operations within a community with a particular focus on Responsible Gaming, government legislation, and official financial reporting systems.